Cleveland Attractions July 14, 2022

 allow you and your beloved to travel the world without ever leaving the city.
 These well-manicured gardens are stunning year-round, and many portions feel as if you've stumbled upon ancient ruins in the heart of the bustling city.
 You might even stop by when a festival, opera, or performance is taking place... and, truth be told, the energy only adds to the experience.

 10 Minutes Away:Right around the corner, you'll easily spot Nela Park.
 This local landmark is especially stunning during the winter holidays, when it comes to life with a seemingly endless number of twinkle lights.
-13. Get Lucky at the JACK Cleveland Casino
+13. JACK Cleveland Casino

 As they say, Cleveland is a bit like Vegas... only, you know,